 3.8 After-filter Installation: It is recommended that a temporary after-filter be installed in the system to collect an initial plume of dust that might be blown from the gas-phase chemical filters.
-The installation of the after-filters is exactly the same process as described for the prefilters in Section 3.6.
+If after-filters have not been provided elsewhere in the system following the gas-phase filters they should be included in the Side Access Housing.
+The installation of the after-filters is exactly the same process as described for the prefilters in 3.6.
 See below: